visionify/visionai/docs/scenarios/confined-spaces-monitoring.md

 ## Contact Us

 - For technical issues, you can open a Github issue [here](https://github.com/visionify/visionai).
-- For business inquiries, you can contact me through [our website](https://visionify.ai/contact).
+- For business inquiries, you can contact us through [our website](https://visionify.ai/contact).